devproxyz/pdsnd_github/README.md

 - Terminal application

 ## Datasets
 In this project, the data provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 We will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+The data contains randomly the first six months of 2017 for both three cities.
 * The data files for three cities above include some same columns:
     - Start Time
     - End Time